How to: Calibrating Your Flood Damage Restoration Moisture Meter

 MMS3

-All of that – and more – happens in under 15 seconds.
+All of that in a matter of seconds.

 How to Calibrate Your Digital Moisture Meter for Restoration

-A process meant to minimize inaccuracies in testing equipment, moisture meter calibration ensures the device is taking readings that are within an acceptable margin of error.
-Or in layman’s terms, calibration is routine maintenance to make sure the device is taking correct measurements.
+A process meant to minimize inaccuracies in testing equipment, moisture meter calibration ensures the device takes readings within an acceptable margin of error.
+In layman’s terms, calibration is routine maintenance to ensure the device takes correct measurements.

 Regardless of meter type, be it a pin-type digital moisture meter or a pinless moisture meter, calibrating the tool is a straightforward process